 Dr. Daria Shewchuk has been in the field for over 35 years and has collected a large set of tools.
 Below are some other methods that you may encounter at Shewchuk-Dann & Associates:

-This is a client-centered counseling style for eliciting behavior change by helping clients to explore and resolve ambivalence; both wanting to make the change and yet still seeing reasons for maintaining old behaviours.
+This is a client-centered counseling style for eliciting behaviour change by helping clients to explore and resolve ambivalence; both wanting to make the change and yet still seeing reasons for maintaining old behaviours.

 Motivational Interviewing (MI) is an evidence-based counselling approach particularly suited for helping people move beyond such ambivalence and into action.
 A drastic departure from shame-based approaches to instil morality and motivation, MI embraces a research-supported belief that people’s internal motivation and wisdom regarding healthy change already exists and simply needs a compassionate, directional approach.